-Baskow brought the group back to the CAC playoffs, having done so each year she has been with the team.
+Baskow took the group back to the CAC playoffs in 2015-16, having done so each year she has been with the team.
 Throughout the season, Baskow coached Julia McLaughlin to a stellar senior season as she was named the CAC Player of the Year, in addition to the D3hoops.com All-Mid Atlantic Region second team.

-Salisbury advanced to the Capital Athletic Conference semifinals for the third-consecutive season and finished with a 18-9 record, with a 12-4 mark in league play.
-Baskow coached Anna Hackett and Sarah Seipp to the first and second all-conference teams, respectively.
+Salisbury advanced to the Capital Athletic Conference semifinals for the third-consecutive season in 2013-14 and finished with an 18-9 record, with a 12-4 mark in league play.
+Baskow coached Hackett and Sarah Seipp to the first and second all-conference teams, respectively.
 Hackett was also named to the D3hoops.com all-region third team.

 Baskow's Sea Gulls advanced to the CAC semifinals for the second straight season in 2012-13, also posting their second consecutive double digit win campaign under her watch.
 Salisbury finished 15-12 overall and 7-5 in the league on the year.